ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 move, your body makes metallic squeeking and scraping noises.

 #### Neutralizing Corruption (8)
-You lose one corruption, disease, or parasite at random and become immune to it forever.
+You lose one corruption (other than this one), disease, madness, or parasite at random and become immune to it forever.

 #### Bone Claws (9)
 As a free action you are capable of protruding or retracting sharp boney claws